dojutsu-user/Hostel-Booking-Portal/README.md

 ## To Allow Only Specific Email Domains To Login

 1. Open the file: `userAuthentication/pipeline.py`.
-2. Edit the condition which checks the email in the function `check_email` on `line 8` to allow/disallow different email domains to login.
+2. Edit the conditions which checks the email in the function `check_email` on `line 8` to allow/disallow different email domains to login.

 ## Add Room Types